 When you send an email to someone that bounces back, the server that bounced it typically includes an "SMTP Reply" that explains why the message bounced.
 Find that information in the header of the bounced message.

 When MailChimp gets a bounced message, we try to read its SMTP reply and categorize the email as a "soft" or "hard" bounce for you.
 However, some email servers don't send bounces with properly formatted SMTP replies that use standard codes.
 In those cases, MailChimp has to make an educated guess as to how to categorize that bounced message.
 If you want to know specifically why a message bounced, or if you feel MailChimp categorized a bounce improperly, read its SMTP reply.

-We also factor engagement activity into our bounce cleaning decisions (read about how MailChimp measures engagement).
+We also factor engagement activity into our bounce cleaning decisions.

 Viewing bounce reasons